saintedlama/passport-local-mongoose/README.md

 #### Simplified Passport/Passport-Local Configuration

-Starting with version 0.2.1 passport-local-mongoose adds a helper method `createStrategy` as static method to your schema.
+Starting from version 0.2.1, passport-local-mongoose adds a helper method `createStrategy` as static method to your schema.
 The `createStrategy` is responsible to setup passport-local `LocalStrategy` with the correct options.

 ```javascript